newdexterity/Open-Biomanual-Manipulation-System/CAD/README.md

 # File Structure

 The assembled step file can be found in open_bmp_asm.7z.
-The current version is a place holder without proper part renaming.
+The current version is a place holder with the old part naming system.
 Each of the submodules has their own folder.